DHBW-Inf20/cppChess/docs/index.md

 ## Build the Game

 ### Requirements
-You need an active installation of the C++-Compiler gcc and make.
+You need an active installation of the C++ compiler gcc and make.

 ### Call Make to build the game
-Call Make with the option -f to add the makefile in the root of the project as param and use .PHONY as target.<br>
+Call make with the option -f to add the makefile in the root of the project as param and use .PHONY as target.<br>
 ```makefile
 make -f MAKEFILE .PHONY
 ```